 General Home Maintenance

 There are lots of ways to involve your children in home maintenance to give them a taste for DIY.
 With supervision children aged 10 and up should be able to help with basic plumbing tasks like unclogging a sink, small electrical tasks like changing a plug or fuse and other basic tasks like changing lightbulbs.
 Just make sure that when doing any tasks involving plumbing or electrics they’re supervised by a responsible adult with some level of experience.
+For certain complex plumbing issues, you can check out this site to find a plumbing services in your area.

 Flat pack furniture is another great avenue to introduce your children to DIY, as they’re often simple to put together and lightweight enough for a child to work with.
 Under adult supervision, children from 10 and up should be able to help put flatpack furniture together, follow instructions and use tools like screwdrivers, just make sure any heavy lifting or power tool use is left to adults.